jeffelin/jeffelin.github.io/_publications/2024/2024-pub-example-3.md

 pub_date:       "2023-2024"
 semantic_scholar_id:  # use this to retrieve citation count
 abstract: >-
-  Developed a centralized educational interface using LLMs, ElevenLabs, and MidJourney for unique learning styles, placing 1st out of 142 teams.
+  Developed an AI app for personalized learning with unique learning styles using LLMs, ElevenLabs, and MidJourney, placing 1st out of 142 teams.
 cover:          /assets/images/covers/NEOM.jpg
 authors:
   - Jefferson Lin